-As an Employee, you must be very cautious about signing non-competes, as it may potentially prevent you from taking other similar employment within the restricted area.
+As an employee, you must be very cautious about signing non-competes, as it may potentially prevent you from taking other similar employment within the restricted area.

-For a non-compete to be enforceable in Texas, it must be "ancillary to or part of an otherwise enforceable agreement."
-In addition, the non-compete must contain limitations as to the time period that the restrictions will apply, the geographic area to be covered by the non-compete and the scope of activity.
-Each of these restrictions must be reasonable and not imposed by any greater restraint that is necessary to protect the business interest or "goodwill" of the Employer.
+For a non-compete to be enforceable in Texas, it must be "ancillary to, or part of, an otherwise enforceable agreement."
+In addition, the non-compete must contain limitations as to the time period that the restrictions will apply, the geographic area to be covered by the non-compete, and the scope of activity.
+Each of these restrictions must be reasonable and not imposed by any greater restraint that is necessary to protect the business interest or "goodwill" of the employer.

 Since the enforceability of a non-compete is reviewed on a case-by-case basis, it is beneficial to consult with an attorney who is skilled in the area of non-competes to gain specific advice about your agreement.

 In addition to the requirements set forth above, physician non-compete agreements have additional requirements that make them more difficult to enforce.
 Among the additional requirements, a doctor must be given the ability to buy out of the non-compete, must be given access to certain patient records, and must not be prohibited from treating a patient during an acute illness.

 Can Texas Courts Void or Modify Non-Compete Agreements?